coldsonata/simple_image_classification/short_process.md

 ### Different images
 Replacing the Drab tagged images with Dull tagged images yielded a much lower accuracy.
 This might likely be because the difference between Sensational and Dull images are not as distinct as that of Sensational and Drab images.

+### Test Accuracy
+Overall, the test acccuracy was around 85%.